jigargosar/elm-2048-v2/journal.md

 * [x] Merge implementations. (with and without animation)
 * [x] bug: new tiles are generated without move/merge
 * [x] game over
-* [ ] generate 2 new styles at start and one afterwards.
+* [x] generate 2 new tiles at start and one afterwards.
+* [ ] experiment to find when can we remove exit node without messing up dom animations.
 * [ ] ui styles